KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 * Usability issues: For example, users need to know a lot about the different profiles, configuration, etc to get an optimal (or even functional) deployment - or even know what is possible.
     - An example of this: the user might build an uber-JAR without the PMML profile being enabled, only to discover their JAR can't run their pipeline (that has a PMML model)
 * Packaging of custom code, dependencies and other assets (inc. model, vocabulary files etc) is difficult or impossible at present
+* Building Konduit Serving requires cloning the main source code repo (though we hide this and do it automatically in the case of Python CLI-based source builds)

 ## Proposal